Written by Tara Mastroeni

 How to get a 3-month CD

-2. Apply for the CD: Some financial institutions will let you do this online, while others will ask you to call or visit a branch in person.
-Whatever the case, the application will likely require personal information, such as your name and address.
-Some will need you to provide employment information.
+Some financial institutions let you apply online, while others may require you to call or visit a branch in person.
+The application will likely require personal information, such as your name and address, and some may also require your employment information.

-4. Review the appropriate disclosures: Your financial institution will provide you a disclosure agreement, which will outline the terms and conditions of the CD account.
+Your financial institution will provide you with a disclosure agreement, which will outline the terms and conditions of the CD account.
 Read it carefully to understand your obligations.
-If you accept the terms, the financial institution will likely open the account.
+If you accept the terms, then the financial institution will likely open the account.

 Alternatives to 3-month CDs